opentensor/developer-docs/docs/concepts/bittensor-building-blocks.md

 ### Dendrite

-Axon can only receive Synapse objects.
-Hence a subnet validator will instantiate a `dendrite` client on itself to transmit information to axons that are on the subnet miners.
+Axon is a **server** instance.
+Hence a subnet validator will instantiate a `dendrite` **client** on itself to transmit information to axons that are on the subnet miners.
 For example, when a subnet validator runs the below code fragment:

 ```python
     responses: List[bt.Synapse] = await self.dendrite(